jwjacobson/gfetch-cli/privacy_policy.md

-# Privacy Policy for GFetch
+# Privacy Policy for Gfetch

-*Last Updated: 2025-07-25*
+*Last Updated: 2025-07-30*

 ## 1. Introduction

-This Privacy Policy describes how GFetch ("we," "our," or "the Application") handles your information when you use our Gmail email download application.
+This Privacy Policy describes how Gfetch ("we," "our," or "the Application") handles your information when you use our Gmail email download application.
 We are committed to protecting your privacy and ensuring transparency about our data practices.

 ## 2. Information We Access

 ### 2.1 Gmail Data
-When you use GFetch, the Application accesses:
+When you use Gfetch, the Application accesses:
 - Email messages (including headers, body, and metadata)
 - Email attachments
 - Email addresses (sender and recipient information)